unegma/unegma.xyz/_posts/2022-03-04-rain-protocol-frontend-example.markdown

 artifacts
 ```

+We can now run a local version of a blockchain (http://127.0.0.1:8545/) by running `npm run run-blockchain`.
+We will use this when developing this example and you will need to re-run it (along with `npm run start` each time you set up the app).

 [//]: # (todo does hardhat work with regular ethers?)
 [//]: # (todo what is the best way to get the abi in or are we using typechain)
 [//]: # (todo does josh use own connect button or a library?)